 Reduction of Cellular Debris with Magnetically Charged Coffee Grounds for Identification of Mycobacterium Species with Acridine Orange Stain, researched by Tiffany Turner, Allison Ward, and Trevor Zimmerman, was one of the only two projects selected for oral presentation under the Microbiology section of MASAL.
 Trevor Zimmerman represented on behalf of his group and his oral presentation received excellent reviews by the attendees and co-chairs of the section.

 Identification of biomarkers and analytical methods for early detection of preeclampsia: a meta-analysis of relevant studies, researched by Fairlyn Ditta, John Robertson, and Timothy Tampubolon, was selected for the Interdisciplinary Poster Session.
 John Robertson was present to answer questions and explain the importance of their study.
 Both undergraduate projects were conducted under the mentorship of Assistant Professor Daniel F. M. González.

 In addition to the presentations by the undergraduate students, graduate student (MSMLS Program) Alya Almatrafi presented her research on Antimicrobial Activity of Thymoquinone as part of the Interdisciplinary Poster Session.
 Alya completed this research project under the mentorship of Associate Professor Karen A. Reiner, as part her requirements to complete the Master of Science in Medical Laboratory Science.

-Congratulations to everyone for their contributions to the field of laboratory medicine.
-For further information about these and other research projects by the MLS students, please contact the Department of Medical Laboratory Sciences Research Coordinator, Daniel F. M. González at firstname.lastname@example.org or email@example.com.
+For further information about these and other research projects by the MLS students, please contact the Department of Medical Laboratory Sciences Research Coordinator, Daniel F. M. González at email@example.com or firstname.lastname@example.org.